MerlinsLair/merlin/tests/e2e/README.md

 In addition, there is a Dockerfile `init-e2e.Dockerfile`.
 When executed, its container produces all files necessary for starting up a new chain.
-These resulting files can be mounted on a volume and propagated to our production merlin container to start the `merlind` service.
+These resulting files can be mounted on a volume and propagated to our production merlin container to start the `merlin` service.

 ## `containers` Package